 SIZE / WEIGHT (B+)

-This is not one of those appliances you pull in and out of a cupboard.
-It is one that stays on the counter.
+This is not one of those kitchen appliances you pull in and out of a cupboard.
+Unlike small appliances, it is one that stays on the countertop.

 The best comparison for size is that it is a taller version of a toaster oven.
 It measures 13.4 inches long, 13.9 in width, and 14.4 inches in height.

 Air Fryers typically come in 3qt – 6qt sizes.
-The vortex is 10 qt.
+The vortex has 10-quart capacity.
 This means you can fit more in it – and I am a fan!

 The instant vortex comes with accessories – and they are super useful!

-Rotisserie Basket – At first, I wasn’t sure what to do with it or if I would use it, but I actually use it alot.
-Wings have been amazing with it.
+Rotisserie Basket – At first, I wasn’t sure what to do with it or if I would use it, but I actually use it a lot.
+Chicken wings have been amazing with it.
 I also put anything that won’t fall apart with the tossing into it.
 Hard veggies have been a hit in it.
 Oh, and fries and sweet potato fries.

 The constant shaking of them, makes them come out perfectly crispy!